ADA-research/Sparkle/Documentation/source/platform.md

 - When aggregating multiple runs on the same instances, we aggregate by taking the mean.
 - When aggregating multiple instances, we aggregate by taking the mean.

 It is possible to redefine these attributes for your specific objective.
-The platform looks for a file called `objective.py` in your Settings directory of the platform, and reads your own object definitions, which can overwrite existing definitions in the library.
-E.g. when creating an objective definition that already exists in the library, the user definiton simply overrules the library definition.
+The platform looks for a file called `objective.py` in your Settings directory of the platform, and reads your own object definitions.
+These definitions can either add new objectives to the platform, but also can overwrite existing definitions in the library.
+E.g. when creating an objective definition with the same name of one that already exists in the library, the user definiton simply overrules the library definition.
 Note that there are a few constraints and details:

 - The objective must inherit from the `SparkleObjective` class
+- The classnames are constrained to the format of alphabetical letters followed by numericals
 - The objective can be parametrised by an integer, such as `PAR` followed by `10` is interpreted as instantiating the `PAR` class with argument `10`
-- The classnames are constrained to the format of alphabetical letters followed by numericals
 - If your objective is defined over time, you can indicate this using the `UseTime` enum, see the {ref}`types module <mod-types>`